nbeirne/wiim-scenes/README.md

 3. If outputing to airplay and there is no airplay dictionary, it defaults to selecting all airplay devices.
 4. An airplay device list may just use the name, instead of specifying a full dictionary.
 Example: `{ "output": { "mode": "airplay", "airplay": ["device1", "device2"] }`

 Any place which takes a Scene as input may also take a list of scenes.
-If the current state matches the inputs/outputs of a scene in the list, it will rotate through to he next scene.
+If the current state matches the inputs/outputs of a scene in the list, it will rotate through to the next scene.
 Volume settings are ignored for now.

 ### Supported inputs:
 ```